emattiazzi/monee-app/README.md

 ## Monee

 It's a simply portfolio for tracking cryptocurrencies.
 It uses the localStorage to save the portfolio.
+*It's not a professional tool, it has been built for fun and learning purposes.*

 I've built it to practice a little bit with React / Redux.
 I also wanted to try Tachyons.

 ## Install
 Clone the repository and run: `npm install` or `yarn`